-These strands provide students with the opportunity to further develop knowledge and understanding of; theatre forms and styles, such as; Greek Theatre, Street Theatre, Clowning and Circus Arts.
+These strands provide students with the opportunity to further develop knowledge and understanding of; theatre forms and styles, such as; Greek Theatre, Street Theatre and Clowning.
 Students will also learn the language of Theatre, the elements of Drama.
 The course provides a sound basis for the continued study of Drama for Stage 6 and beyond.

-Students must be prepared to participate in multiple Practical and Theory lessons on a fortnightly basis.
-Students are expected to bring appropriate College drama attire to each practical lesson and change clothing at the start of each lesson in the College Amenities Block.
-Appropriate attire for lessons includes:
+Students must be prepared to participate in multiple practical and theory lessons on a fortnightly basis.
+Students are expected to bring appropriate College drama attire for performances/assessment/workshops, this attire includes:

-- The College sports Polo Shirt
+- The College sports polo Shirt

 - Plain black pants

-- Black/white t shirt
+- Black t shirt

 Drama students will participate within related excursions that will support student learning; these excursions will incur a cost to the family.
-Due to increased participation in practical Drama lessons students may require an additional College Sports Polo shirt.
-Students are encouraged to consider the Drama and mandatory PDHPE lessons timetable to establish if an additional College shirt needs to be purchased.
 Most of the appropriate drama wear can be purchased at department stores such as Kmart.
 Drama students will participate within related excursions that will support student learning such as attendance at plays or musicals; these excursions will incur a cost to the family.